vidishsirdesai/projects/README.md

 ![alt text](artifacts/models_prediction_time.png)

 ### Best model
-The confusion matrix obtained from GBDT classifier has most of the predictions falling on the disgonal of the matrix, indicating correct classification.
+The confusion matrix obtained from GBDT classifier has most of the predictions falling on the diagonal of the matrix, indicating correct classification.
 This is the best of all other confusion matrices obtained from all other models.

 The model has the best precision score, recall score, and F1 score compared to all other models.